-Day three is here now, a call from the dealership coming my way, I answer, we go through the good morning exchanges, and the service writer says well I have good news for you.
-The new spark plugs and wires are working fine, but there is still a misfire to your engine.
+Day three is here now, and a call from the dealership coming my way, I answer, and we go through the good morning exchanges, and the service writer says well I have good news for you.
+The new spark plugs and wires are working fine, but there is still a misfire in your engine.

 Now I’m thinking to myself OH NO! not a major engine problem.
 I just spent $660.00 in diagnostics, parts, and labor for a no gain, but lots of pain, “no fix.”

 Question to the service writer, where do we go from here I ask.